NhutLinh-Ngo/API-Project/README.md

 npx dotenv sequelize db:seed:all
 ```

-- cd into frontend and backend/src folders.
+- cd into frontend and backend/src folders(both must be running).

 ```sh
 npm start